backdrop-contrib/notify/README.txt

 as updated, so use this option with caution in order to avoid excess notificatons.

+If you check "Exclude contents from unverified authors from user notifications", notify will not notify about postings from unverified (i.e. anonymous) authors.
+You need only care about this setting if you you permit postings from anonymous authors.
+Even if you have spam protection in the shape of CAPTCHA or other measures, you may experience that some spammers still manage to post contents on your site.
+By checking this setting, you will at least save your subscribers from being notified about spam.
+As with most of these settings, it doesn't apply to administrators.
+Even when checked administrators will be notified, in order to intervene and delete the spam before it gets much exposure.
+Note that if you check this settings, there is currently no keeping track of the content that is excluded due this setting.
+If you use it, your users will never receive any notification email about new content from unverified authors.
+That's not a bug, it is a feature.

 If you check "Administrators shall be notified about unpublished content", users belonging to roles with the "administer nodes" and "administer comments" permissions granted will receive notifications